whysosuso/whysosuso.github.io/_posts/2017-06-17-Based-on-a-True-Story.md

 title: Based On A True Story
 published: true
 ---
-**_Back in 2017, right after the end of my freshman year at collge, I went on a short spontaneous trip to the Kangra Valley._**
+**_Back in 2017, right after the end of my freshman year at college, I went on a short spontaneous trip to the Kangra Valley._**

 #### Preface